SWORDOps/SWORDINTELLIGENCE/README.md

 - **Dual Theme System**: Special-Ops (dark) and Advisory (light) themes with instant switching
 - **Service Pages**: Intelligence, Response, Resilience with detailed capability breakdowns
 - **Live Threat Intel Feed**: Real-time threat data across multiple categories:
-  - Nation-state APT operations (APT28, APT41, Lazarus Group)
+  - Nation-state APT operations (APT28, APT41, Lazarus Group all the way to minor ones like TeamTNT)
-  - Critical infrastructure incidents
+  - Critical infrastructure incidents(Big fan of SCADA i host a fake nuclear reactor thats melted down 3 times now)
-  - Web3/DeFi exploits and crypto crime
+  - Web3/DeFi exploits and crypto crime(Lazarus love this)
-  - **Narcotics trafficking** (fentanyl precursors, ultra-potent opioids, darknet markets)
+  - **Narcotics trafficking** (fentanyl precursors, ultra-potent opioids, darknet markets, development of safer alternatives and mitigation + work w/ customs)
   - Supply chain vulnerabilities
 - **Animated Stats**: Scroll-triggered counters showing operational track record
-- **Methods & Compliance**: Transparent lawful methodologies and client vetting procedures
+- **Methods & Compliance**: Transparent lawful methodologies and client vetting procedures...really extensive ones i will not lie(ever)
-- **Secure Contact**: PGP-encrypted contact forms with progressive profiling
+- **Secure Contact**: PGP-encrypted contact forms with progressive profiling but if thats not safe enough i have other options up to a 1 use program that joins you to my quantum backed worldwide mesh comnet

 ### Strategic Capabilities (Public)

-- **Shenzhen Supply Chain Intelligence**: Full access to electronics manufacturing ecosystem(Special Inventory to NATO vetted contractors/groups)
+- **Shenzhen Supply Chain Intelligence**: Full access to electronics manufacturing ecosystem(Special Inventory to NATO vetted contractors/groups...so you can buy your own stuff just copied)
-- **Russian Technology Access**: Procurement and analysis capability for dual-use tech (lawful purposes, rigorous vetting)
+- **Russian Technology Access**: Procurement and analysis capability for dual-use tech (lawful purposes, rigorous vetting) all the way to very unique items(collectors amount of lithium deuteride for anyone who wants it)
-- **Global Rapid Response**: UK-based with 24-hour deployment capability worldwide
+- **Global Rapid Response**: UK-based with 24-hour deployment capability worldwide you make the calll foot the bill provide the brief im there with a team if the job needs it.
-- **Intelligence Community Coordination**: Relationships with government/IC partners (details classified)
+- **Intelligence Community Coordination**: Relationships with government/IC partners across the world (need to know basis...you dont right now.)

 ### 🔐 Client Portal - Secure Operations Center